Luminova Framework

 Route Attributes

-feature.route.attributes (bool)Enables route attribute definitions inside controller methods.
-When turned on, routes can be configured using PHP attributes instead of manual registration.
+feature.route.attributes (bool)Enable defining routes using PHP attributes inside controller methods instead of manual registration.

 # /.env